wotkad/rise/README.md

       - `preloader`: Preloader script.
       - `routing`: Functionality for page navigation.
         - `routing`: Main function.
-        - `routingFunctions`: A function that wraps other functions to restart them in barba.js.
+        - `routingFunctions`: A function that contains other functions to restart them in barba.js.
       - `scroll`: Scroll functionality.
         - `scrollReveal`: Script for smooth appearance of elements.
         - `smoothScroll`: Script for smooth scrolling to anchor links.